About Lee Dein

 Lee Dein is a handwriting specialist who is based in London, UK.
 She is the founder and creator of the Magic Link Handwriting Programme.
 Lee Dein attended Haberdashers’ Aske’s school for girls and later graduated as a speech and language therapist in 1984.
 She has since remained a member of the Royal College of Speech and Language Therapists.
 In 1986, she attained the RSA diploma to teach pupils with specific learning difficulties (dyslexia).

 Her many years of teaching have allowed her to gain a deep understanding of how pupils learn to write.
-Indeed, the writing developmental skills of her own four children corroborated everything she had observed from teaching and become a handwriting expert.
+Lee has 4 children, 2 boys and 2 girls.
+(The second is Julius Dein – celebrity magician.)
+Indeed, the writing developmental skills of her own children corroborated everything she had observed from teaching and become a handwriting expert.
 What struck Lee was the extent to which young children and young adults were suffering because of poor handwriting.
 And it was something that seemed to affect vast swathes of the population, irrespective of age or background.

 Lee is registered with the Health and Care Professions Council (HCPC) and has an enhanced DBS check.
+Her Magic Link programme is endorsed by the British Dyslexia Association.
 She is a member of PATOSS (The Professional Association of Students with Specific Learning Difficulties) and she is also a member of the National Handwriting Association – a charity whose aims are to raise the importance of handwriting and to promote good practice in the teaching of handwriting.